 MDR Rundfunkchor

 The MDR Radio Choir (German: MDR Rundfunkchor) was founded in 1946 as the “Rundfunkchor Leipzig” (“Leipzig Radio Choir”).
-Under the direction of the German Conductor Herbert Kegel (29 July 1920 – 20 November 1990), the choir developed in the 1950s and 1960s to one of the leading choirs in Europe.
+Under the direction of the German Conductor Herbert Kegel (29 July 1920 – 20 November 1990), the choir developed in the 1950s and 1960s into one of the leading choirs in Europe.

 Today the Rundfunkchor Leipzig is called MDR Rundfunkchor Leipzig.